How To Reduce A Double Chin Without SurgerySeptember 19, 2019

 It’s important to note that any invasive or surgical procedure carries risks.
 Before proceeding, you must consult with our liposuction doctor and nurse, and you should seek a second opinion from an appropriately qualified health practitioner.

 Dermal fillers cannot remove fat, but they are often used to add contour and definition to the chin and jawline.
-This is a very popular treatment for our male clients who want more structure in their face.
+This is a very popular treatment for our male patients who want more structure in their face.
 The results are subtle, so if you’re seeking a dramatic effect, this may not be the right treatment for you.

 Regardless of which procedure you’re interested in, you should always consult a doctor or other qualified professional about your goals, and the associated risks and benefits, so that you can make a decision with realistic expectations and all of the right information.